Frank Giraldo

 What's New

-• For a detailed discussion on my research and a list of presentation links of my recent talks please visit Research News.
+For a detailed discussion on my research and a list of presentation links of my recent talks please visit Research News.

 What I Do

-I surf every day but also try to do some math.
+I try to surf every day but also do some math.
 My research is in the general area of Scientific Computing.
 My current interests are: 1) continuous and discontinuous Galerkin methods for solving systems of nonlinear partial differential equations (see my book); 2) time-integration (e.g., multirate, HEVI, implicit); and 3) applications in fluid dynamics.
 My group works on how best to construct complex computer models that run effectively on the world's fastest computers.
 My general research interest lies in real-world problems.
 To this end, I have been constructing numerical models to better capture the behavior of atmospheric and oceanic systems.
 These are the goals of the projects listed below.

 Welcome